Basavaraj-fidelis/itsm-with-agent/docs/user-directory.md

 # User Directory Module

 ## Overview

-The User Directory module provides comprehensive user and identity management capabilities with Active Directory integration, role-based access control, and self-service features.
+The User Directory module provides comprehensive user and identity management capabilities with role-based access control, and self-service features.
 It serves as the central identity provider for the ITSM system with support for single sign-on and automated user provisioning.

 ## Key Features